blackstork-io/fabric/docs/tutorial.md

 - Fabric CLI [installed]({{< ref "install.md" >}}) and `fabric` CLI command available
 - (optional) OpenAI API token

-Throughout this tutorial, the command examples were executed in macOS Sonoma, in `zsh` shell.
+Throughout this tutorial, the command examples were executed in macOS Sonoma `zsh` shell.

 ## Hello, Fabric

 Let's start with a straightforward "Hello, Fabric!" template to confirm that everything is configured correctly.

 Create a new `hello.fabric` file and define a simple template: